jramkiss/jramkiss.github.io/notebook/_posts/2019-07-22-pytorch-basics.md

 For more clarity, a vector is just a 1-dimensional tensor, a matrix is a 2-dimensional tensor (greyscale images) and a 3-dimensional array is a 3-dimensional tensor (RGB images).

 If you're a 100% newby (as we all were at some point), you'll want to start by first downloading PyTorch.
-Run `pip install torch` in your command line.
+Run `pip install torch` in your command line to do so.

+### Defining Tensors

-Now that we have PyTorch installed, we can start getting our feet wet.
+Now that we have PyTorch installed, we can start getting our feet wet by defining some tensors.

 ```python
 import torch